splunk/splunk-operator/docs/Examples.md

   varStorage: "128Gi"
 EOF
 ```
-The Splunk Operator is responsible for configuring and maintaing the connection between the CM and the index cluster peers, but it does not manage Splunk Apps.
-The cluster master (CM) manages the [Splunk Apps and Add-ons](#installing-splunk-apps) distributed to all peers in the indexer cluster.
+The Splunk Operator is responsible for configuring and maintaing the connection between the cluster master and the index cluster peers, but it does not manage Splunk Apps.
+The cluster master manages the [Splunk Apps and Add-ons](#installing-splunk-apps) distributed to all peers in the indexer cluster.

 This also allows the Splunk Operator to control the upgrade cycle and use the recommended order of cluster master, search heads, and indexers, by defining and updating the docker image used by each IndexerCluster part.